onionApps/ourbook/README.md

 Conventional social networks store all information on central servers, forcing their users to give up control of their own data, compromising their privacy, and exposing them to surveillance and censorship.

-Network.onion is different!
+ourbook is different!
 All your data is stored on your own device.
 No central servers are needed.
 Devices communicate with each other over a decentralized peer-to-peer network.
 All communication is anonymized and encrypted via Onion Routing (Tor).

 - Anonymous, peer-to-peer, fully decentralized
 - Data remains on the users' own devices